fabitosh/fabitosh.github.io/notes/harari-nexus.md

 title: "Nexus: AI's impact on Society"
 ---
 Personal notes from reading Nexus by Yuval Noah Harari.
 They mostly aim to echo the book's thoughts, but certainly carry my perspective on it.
 If only by the selection of the thoughts to recite.
 I've found the contextualization of the algorithmic advancements the most compelling aspect.
 The assessment of capabilities and shortcomings of AI is fair to me.
 This summary does not replace working through the book and neither aspires to.
-I hope it helps you evaluating on whether the covered topics are of interest to you or processing the book.
+I hope it helps you evaluating on whether the covered topics are of interest to you or help processing the book.
 ## Initial Skim

 ### Purpose: What is this book about?
 What problem is the author trying to solve?